 Course designer Doug Carrick is a member of the Ontario Golf Hall of Fame, and Muskoka Bay is one of his finest courses.
-It was named one of the “Top 10 Golf Courses in Canada” by Golf Digest in 2015 for good reason.
-It has stunning views and is a real treat to play.
-Check it out on Score Golf below, the segment about Muskoka Bay starts at the 5:10 mark.
+It was named one of the “Top 10 Golf Courses in Canada” by Golf Digest in 2021 and has stunning views and is a real treat to play.

 Copper Creek has a reputation for being one of the top public courses in Canada, and with good reason.
 The well laid out and challenging course is always immaculately maintained.
 You could debate that Copper Creek can hold it’s own against any private course, but one thing you can’t debate is that the views are spectacular.

 Named one of the Top 5 New Courses in Canada when it opened in 2005, Lora Bay is another spectacular course set along the shores of Georgian Bay.
-From 2008 to 2010, Lora Bay co-hosted the Nationwide Tour Ford Wayne Gretzky Classic.
-Dramatic bunkering and bold greens make for a challenging course.
+Named one of Score Golf’s Top 59 Canadian Public Courses in 2019, this course offers dramatic bunkering and bold greens that make for a challenging game.

 Starting to see a theme here?
 It’s really no surprise that Muskoka is home to incredible golf.
 Taboo Resort offers another stellar course that we had to put on our list.
 It’s consistently voted one of Canada’s Top 50 courses.
 Each hole is framed by outcroppings of the Canadian Shield, so you really get the feeling that you’re playing a private course.

 Don’t discount this awesome course that is literally in our backyard.
-Nominated as one of Ontario’s best new courses in 2003 Tangle Creek Golf & Country Club blends the traits of a links style layout with a traditional North American parkland golf course.
+Declared Barrie’s top golf facility for decades, Tangle Creek Golf & Country Club blends the traits of a links style layout with a traditional North American parkland golf course.
 The golf is challenging for all levels, so be sure to bring your “A” game.

 Designed by Thomas McBroom, this course is cut out of the Canadian Shield.
 No matter your playing ability, you’ll be able to enjoy this gorgeous course that cuts in and out of the Canadian wilderness.

-Cobble Beach is another Doug Carrick designed gem.
-The links style course was designed to imitate the rugged terrain found on the great links courses of Scotland and Ireland, and Carrick nailed it.
+Cobble Beach is another Doug Carrick’s Ontario golf courses.
+The links style course imitates the rugged terrain found on the great links courses of Scotland and Ireland, and Carrick nailed it.
 Small pot bunkers, closely mown chipping areas and hollows surrounding the greens mean fast running, bump and run golf.